Back | Home | Aller à version française

 The English language is perfectly suited to distinguish three forms of fundamental technical computers. (a) Digital computers solve problems in a suite of decisions 0/1 operating by exclusions in a closed inventory. (b) Analogue computers solve problems by miming data (logueïn, ana), for example in the form of an electrical or chemical circuit where some positions record the data of the problems and others the solution. (c) Hybrid computers combine both approaches.

 Yet, in some ways, the nervous system works in the manner of an analogue computer.
-This is the case of a nervous relay miming a situation according to the different codings mentioned before: isotopy, number, frequency, etc. More generally, this is the case of any neuronic synody, which mobilises multiple brain centres, - perceptive and motor, - in such a way that they correspond to an outside event sufficiently.
+This is the case of a nervous relay miming a situation according to the different codings mentioned before: isotopy, number, frequency, etc. More generally, this is the case of any neuronic synody, which mobilizes multiple brain centers, - perceptive and motor, - in such a way that they correspond to an outside event sufficiently.
 Finally, it is true that if a neuron only experiences two stages (rest potential/action potential), each of its states is determined by its numerous dendrites receiving information from other neurons through as many synapses, each of which is the seat of innumerable inhibitions and excitations, which are often inhibitions of inhibitions; in such a way that each singular switch of a neuron is usually related with innumerable other states of other neurons.
 Thus, a brain is widely an analogue computer.
-Its properties even lead us to expect, as the motive and perceptive experience confirms, that it is the centre of static, kinetic, dynamic, and excited perceptive-motor effects <7A-B-C-D> between multiple attractors, giving to the various data perceived and moved various global saliences and pregnances.
-Thus, we find mental maps of territories of feed in some mammals (squirrels), birds (chickadee), and simple insects (bees).
-And a map is indeed analogue.
+Its properties even lead us to expect, as the perceptive and motor experience confirms, that it is the seat of static, kinetic, dynamic, and excited perceptive-motor field effects <7A-B-C-D> between multiple attractors, giving to the various data perceived and moved various global saliences and pregnances.
+We find mental maps of territories of feed in some mammals (squirrels), birds (chickadee), and simple insects (bees).
+And a map is analogue.

 2A2f.
-Spontaneous specialisation and availability.
+Spontaneous specialization and availability.
 Localized and modulated neuronic generations

 2A3.
 An exotropic and endotropic computer

-When a lion hunts its prey or mates, the resources of its nervous system are polarised on the hunting or mating situation.
-This is what used to be called "the relation circuit", and that we shall call exotropic circulation (turned to the outside).
+When a lion hunts its prey or mates, the resources of its nervous system are polarized on the hunting or mating situation.
+This is what we formerly called "the relation circuit", and that we shall call exotropic circulation (turned to the outside).
 But the lion also sleeps and daydreams a lot; and then its brain, almost disconnected from its nervous system of relation, exploits its relays or areas so that its representations (and synodies) can circulate inside its brain without having to go through important external movements or even important exterior information.
 This is what we often call imagination, and that we shall call endotropic circulation.

 2A4.
 A computer capable of regime and affects.
 The massive chemical modulations of synapses

-An animal must sometimes undertake long and difficult behaviours requiring a sustained coordination.
+An animal must sometimes undertake long and difficult behaviors requiring a sustained coordination.
 Thus, hunting, skinning, mating, nesting, guarding, fighting, fleeing.

-Thus the variation-selection of the biological evolution has forged, - directly above the cerebral trunk and the cerebellum charged with automatic motivities, but below the cortex in charge of commanded motivities - a limbic nervous centre, widely responsible for emotional reactions.
+Thus the variation-selection of the biological evolution has forged, - directly above the cerebral trunk and the cerebellum charged with automatic motricities, but below the cortex in charge of commanded motricities - a limbic nervous center, widely responsible for emotional reactions.
 The latter controls neuromediators (neurotransmitters and hormones) acting upon the synapses to adapt some neuronic synodies to sustained performances that are focused such as mating and catching, or diffuse as rut and hunger.

 The chemical actions of neuromediators assuredly command affects, for example the gathering of all the energies of a cheetah when it sees an antelope, or the common kingfisher at the sight of a fish, or the male chimpanzee in front of a rival.
 But it is not impossible that by thematizing some groups of objects, by contributing to transform them into basins of attraction, these chemical actions should also intervene in the constitution of perceptive-motor neuronic synodies that we approached earlier.
 The modulation of local or general activity regimes by neuromediators is a cerebral performance as impressive as the perceptive-motor combination of analogy and macrodigitality.